JoshJansenVanVuren/apache-beam-pipelines/README.md

 The functionality of this project will run similarly to that of the tutorial provided by [Google Cloud](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-java-maven).

 1. Clone the code to your local machine.
 2. Setup a Google Cloud Project `{PROJECT-ID}`.
-There are a few authentication processes that need to happen to,
+There are a few authentication processes that need to happen to see google cloud example and `GOOGLE_APPLICATION_CREDENTIALS`.
 3. Setup a Bucket to store output data `{BUCKET-ID}`
 4. Setup a Pub/Sub Topic to listen to `{INPUT-TOPIC}`
 5. Setup a Pub/Sub Topic to output to `{OUTPUT-TOPIC-FOR-INVALID-RECORDS}` and `{OUTPUT-TOPIC-FOR-VALID-RECORDS}`